naga-satish/interview-preparation/ETL-ELT.md

    - Surrogate key: Customer_Key = 789 (warehouse-generated)
    - Fact table stores surrogate key for efficiency

-9. **What is data normalization and denormalization in context of warehousing?**
+### 9. What is data normalization and denormalization in context of warehousing?

    **Normalization:**
    - Process of organizing data to reduce redundancy